fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/search_filters.md

 }
 ```

-Request parameter description:
-* `naics_codes` (NAICSFilterObject) : Top level key name for filter.
-Contains 2 lists of Strings corresponding to NAICS Codes.
-Any results returned must include at least one element form the  `require` list, and may NOT include any elements form the `exclude` list.
+`naics_codes` (NAICSFilterObject) : Two nullable lists of strings: `require` and `exclude`.
+* When `require` is provided, search will only return results that have a NAICS code that starts with one element from the require list.
+* When `exclude` is provided,  search will only return results that do NOT have a NAICS code that starts with any element from the exclude list.
+* If an element matches both lists, the more specific rule (longer prefix) supercedes.

 ## PSC